AMSC-24-25/14-lb-14-lb/Project/README.md

 3. Run the bin_to_gif.py to create the visualization representation of the simulation.

 ## Example Output
-The simulation outputs results such as velocity fields, density distributions, or other relevant physical quantities.
+The simulation outputs velocity fields, density distributions, and other relevant physical quantities.
-Each of them is saved in a bin file for each timestep and can be converted to a GIF.
+ Each output is saved as a binary file at each timestep and can be converted to a GIF.

 The final result is a GIF like this: